Inclusion Zone - with Miss Glover

 What is stimming?
 Self-stimulating behaviours or stimming, sometimes called a 'stim' is basically movement(s)/noise(s) which are repeated over and over again.
 Some, but not all, examples are: hand flapping, rocking, clapping, spinning and repeating noises or words.
 Stimming can be comforting to people with ASD.
 Many people without ASD also 'stim'.
 Stimming associated with autism isn't always a cause for concern and often it only becomes an issue if it interferes with learning, results in social exclusion or it becomes a danger.
 There are many reasons why people 'stim', some of thes are, to adapt to an unfamiliar environment, to self-regulate and feel calmer, to express frustration and to stimulate or decrease sensory overload.

-Children with ASD often can need extra help with fine motor and gross motor skills.
+Children with ASD (Autism) often can need extra help with fine motor and gross motor skills.
 There are many activities that you can work on at home you can find some of these here.

 Visuals can be a really effective way to support children with ASD or those with Autistic tendencies.
 Visual supports can help to provide structure and routine, encourage independence, improve understanding, build confidence, encourage interaction and help to reduce frustration and anxiety.
 Visuals are clear and consistent, the spoken word is sometimes not clear for children with ASD.
 Visuals often help children to feel secure in their environment and we love using them at Blueberry Park!